JirehNam/OculusQuestKiosk/README.md

-An autostart (half-way kiosk mode) for the Quest AppLauncher on the Oculus Quest 1/2 Why only half way?
-Because it does not restart the AppLauncher after it has been exited, and the menu button is not being disabled.
+An autostart (half-way kiosk mode) for the Quest AppLauncher on the Oculus Quest 1/2<br>
+Why only half way?
+Because it does not restart the AppLauncher after it has been exited, and the menu button is not being disabled.<br>
-This is a fork of https://github.com/weimingjue/AccessibilityExample
+This is a fork of https://github.com/weimingjue/AccessibilityExample<br>

 1.)
 Install the QuestAppLauncher<br>
 https://github.com/tverona1/QuestAppLauncher